Linuxfabrik/monitoring-plugins/check-plugins/mysql-health/README.md

                     [--defaults-group DEFAULTS_GROUP] [--timeout TIMEOUT]
                     [-w WARNING]

-Single-number health score for a MySQL/MariaDB server, modelled on mysqltuner v2.8.41's weighted KPI.
-Combines four performance metrics (buffer pool hit rate, temp tables on disk, thread cache hit rate, connection usage), a security count (anonymous accounts, empty passwords, wildcard hosts) and three resilience metrics (replication lag, redo-log sizing, schema metadata) into a 0-100 score.
-Useful as a top-level Icinga alert and Grafana KPI panel;
+Single-number health score for a MySQL/MariaDB server.
+Ports mysqltuner v2.8.41's `calculate_health_score()` weighting (Performance 40 / Security 30 /
-the individual `mysql-*` plugins still own the detailed findings and fix advice.
+Resilience 30) and a useful subset of the supporting checks: anonymous accounts, empty passwords, wildcard hosts, legacy `mysql_native_password` users on MySQL 8.0+, TLS/SSL configuration, replication lag, redo-log sizing and InnoDB tables without a user-defined `PRIMARY KEY`. mysqltuner's broader schema-modelling checks (mixed collations, naming conventions, foreign key hygiene) are not ported, so on a heavily-flagged server our score can sit 5 to 15 points above mysqltuner's; the four direct mysqltuner checks (security, perf hit rates, replication lag, log sizing) do match.
+Useful as a top-level Icinga alert and Grafana KPI panel; the individual `mysql-*` plugins still own the detailed findings and fix advice.

 options:
   -h, --help            show this help message and exit